iut-ibk/ehyd_tools/README.md

-  --input INPUT  path to the rain input file including the filename --add_gaps     get the gaps in the series as a csv table --to_csv       save the data to the current directory --to_parquet   save the data to the current directory --max10a       consider only 10 years with the most availability --start START  custom start time, Format="YYYY-MM-DD"
+  --input INPUT  path to the rain input file including the filename --add_gaps     get the gaps in the series as a csv table --to_csv       save the data to the current directory --to_ixx       save the data to the current directory (using ixx format) --to_parquet   save the data to the current directory --max10a       consider only 10 years with the most availability --start START  custom start time, Format="YYYY-MM-DD"